Kikobeats/js-mythbusters/README.md

 }
 ```

 `switch` is more or less the same (maybe more semantic and more structured code).
 But the point is makes the reduce the path size.

-Use direct match!
+Better use a direct match approach based in object/array index:

 ```
 var lookupTable = {